Mulletware/redux-astroglide/README.md

 &nbsp;

-Astroglide also provides some of its internal helper functions you may find useful:
+Astroglide also provides some of its internal helper functions:

 ```jsx
 const configure = "redux-astroglide";